mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.5: Namespaces

-Namespaces are very useful to group and organize classes especially for large projects.
-The **.NET** uses namespaces to organize its classes.
-For example **System** namespace has many classes under it including the **Math** class, so if you like to calculate the square root of a number, your code will look like the following:
+Namespaces are very useful to group and organize classes, especially for large projects. **.NET** uses namespaces to organize its classes.
+For example, **System** namespace has many classes under it, including the **Math** class, so if you like to calculate the square root of a number, your code will look like the following:

 ```C#
 double num = 16;